-While similar in name to moles, voles are quite different.
 Frequently mistaken for mice at a quick glance, these nuisance pests can damage your New Jersey, Pennsylvania, Maryland, or Delaware home or business’s landscaping, plants, trees, and grass quickly and quietly.
 To protect your home or business from voles, you need to learn about the behavior of this pest, take steps for prevention, and find effective treatment options should an infestation occur.

 What Are Voles?

 Small rodents, sometimes referred to as field mice, voles are nuisance pests found all throughout North America, including New Jersey, Pennsylvania, Maryland, and Delaware.
 These pests live underground and travel primarily via tunnels, but you can also find them in areas with tall grass or dense vegetation.
 Voles have a primarily vegetarian diet eating plants, tree bark, grass, fruits, and nuts.
-Understanding that the vole’s diet is different from other similar pests (like moles) is important to the removal process because it changes the types of bait used in trapping.
+Understanding that the vole’s diet is different from other similar pests is important to the control process because it changes the types of bait used in trapping.

 Contactless Exterminator and Pest Control Service